andrewsage/open311server/README.md

 * contact - name of a contact for the Facility
 * email - email address for the Facility
 * web - web address for the Facility
+* updated - the date and time that the information was last updated

 Data
 ====